-Exceptions to COLA Effective Dates:
+Exceptions to COLA Effective Dates: Same as Plan 1.

-Disability Coverage

-Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
+Disability Coverage: Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
 VSDP members are subject to a one-year waiting period before becoming eligible for non-work related disability benefits.

-Purchase of Prior Service
+Purchase of Prior Service: Same as Plan 1.